ayyucekizrak/Mechanistic-Interpretability/README.md

-This project, developed by [Merve Ayyüce Kızrak](https://www.linkedin.com/in/merve-ayyuce-kizrak/) as part of the [AI Alignment Course - AI Safety Fundamentals powered by BlueDot Impact](https://aisafetyfundamentals.com/), leverages a range of advanced resources to explore key concepts in mechanistic interpretability in transformers.
+This project, created for the [AI Alignment Course - AI Safety Fundamentals powered by BlueDot Impact](https://aisafetyfundamentals.com/), leverages a range of advanced resources to explore key concepts in mechanistic interpretability in transformers.

 #### 👇 To access more detailed information and comments on the analysis results, read the project's blog post 👇